SQream/sqream_docs/guides/operations/launching_sqream_with_monit.rst

 Using Monit While Upgrading Your Version of SQream
 ==================================================

-While upgrade your version of SQream, you can use Monit to avoid conflicts (such as service start).
+While upgrading your version of SQream, you can use Monit to avoid conflicts (such as service start).
 This is done by pausing or stopping all running services while you manually upgrade SQream.
 When you finish successfully upgrading SQream, you can use Monit to restart all SQream services

 **To use Monit while upgrading your version of SQream:**